-5.3 Lending Market Competition and Enforcement
+4.3 Lending Market Competition and Enforcement

-Competition among lenders weakens enforcement.
-Having access to credit from other sources diminishes a borrower's incentive to maintain a relationship with the current lender.
-Therefore, we expect borrowers who have better opportunities outside of their credit relationship with the lender, i.e., those borrowers with better access to the credit market, to show a behavior of strategic default.
-Similarly, we expect borrowers who have limited access to the credit market outside of their relationship with the lender to not default strategically.
+Competition among lenders weakens debt enforcement.
+Having access to credit from other sources diminishes a borrower's value of their relationship with the current lender (Hoff and Stiglitz, 1998).
+Therefore, we expect borrowers who have better access to the outside credit market, to show a behavior of strategic default.
+Similarly, we expect borrowers who have limited access to the credit market outside of their relationship with the payment fintech to not default strategically.

 An indicator of ease of market access for a borrower is the borrower's credit score.
 Borrowers who have no credit history (no credit scores) have limited access to the credit market.
-Among the borrowers who have credit scores, those with higher credit scores have better access to credit.
-However, using credit scores as a proxy for outside opportunities and linking that access with loan outcomes could potentially be impaired by endogeneity issues.
+Among the scored borrowers, those with higher credit scores have better access to credit.
+However, using credit scores as a proxy for outside opportunities and linking that with loan outcomes could potentially be impaired by endogeneity issues.
 First, lenders usually consider a borrower's credit scores when making a loan decision.
 Therefore, the loan outcomes we observe will not just be the result of a borrower's outside opportunity but also a lender's response to that opportunity.
 Second, a borrower's opportunistic behavior will be limited by the lender's reporting practice to the credit bureau because that affects a borrower's future credit scores.

-In our case, however, we are fortunate that these issues do not arise.
+In our case, however, these issues do not arise.
 As for the issue of lender factoring in the credit scores, our lender did not use the credit scores at any stage in the life of these loans.
 The lender solely relied on the data relating to the merchants' historical sales for loan decisions.
-We can confirm this claim of the lender from our data in many ways.
+We can confirm this claim of the lender from our data in several ways.
 First, the fact that about 10% of the borrowers were unscored (had insufficient credit history) at the time of the borrowing indicates that lender heavily relied on past sales data.

 Second, most significantly, among the loans for which the borrowers had scores, none of the ex-ante loan contract terms correlate with credit scores.
-The three most important loan contract terms are the interest rate, the deduction rate, and the loan amount.
+The three loan contract terms are the interest rate, the deduction rate, and the loan amount.
 As discussed above, the interest rate for all the loans was identical at 2% per month.
-The deduction rate at the time of borrowing was fixed at 10%.
-So, these two contract terms were by design independent of credit score (or even historical sales).
+The deduction rate was fixed at 10%.
+So, these two contract terms were by design independent of credit score (or even borrower's past sales).
 The loan amount for both first loans and repeat loans does not appear to have any correlation with the credit scores, too.
-This is apparent from the Figure 5.
+This is apparent from the Figure 7.
 The figure also shows, not surprisingly, that average past sales are highly correlated with the loan amount.

-Finally, as another test to confirm the lender's claim, we look for any possible sorting of borrowers that the lender might have undertaken based on some cut-off level of credit scores.
+Finally, as another test to confirm the lender's claim that scores were not used, we look for any possible sorting of borrowers that the lender might have undertaken based on some cut-off level of credit scores.
 Because a sorting at any cut-off will produce a discontinuity in the density of the credit score, we can test for sorting by testing for the presence of a discontinuity in the density of credit scores at different credit score thresholds.
 This is the idea of McCrary (2008).
-We perform the McCrary test at different levels of credit scores in Figure A3 in Appendix A and find no evidence of discontinuity anywhere.
+We perform the McCrary test at different levels of credit scores in Figure A2 in Appendix A and find no evidence of discontinuity anywhere.
 Notably, there is also no discontinuity around the score 700, which is considered to be a threshold between a good and a bad credit score.